Cray-HPE/docs-csm/operations/resiliency/Resiliency_Testing_Procedure.md

    ncn# cray bos v1 session create --template-uuid boot-nids-1-4 --operation reboot
    ```
    Issuing this reboot command will spit out a boa "jobId", which can be used to find the new boa pod that has been created for the boot.
 And then the logs can be tailed to watch the compute boot proceed.
 The command `kubectl get pods -o wide -A | grep <boa-job-id>` can be used to find the boa job pod name.
 Then, the command `kubectl logs -n services <boa-job-pod-name> -c boa -f` can be used to watch the progress of the reboot of the compute(s).
 Failures or a timeout being reached in either the boot or cfs (post-boot configuration) phase will need investigation.
 For more information around accessing logs for the bos operations, see [Check the Progress of BOS Session Operations](../boot_orchestration/Check_the_Progress_of_BOS_Session_Operations.md).
-* If the target node for shutdown was a worker NCN, verify that the uai launched on that node still exists.
+* If the target node for shutdown was a worker NCN, verify that the UAI launched on that node still exists.
 It should be running on another worker NCN.
-   * Any prior ssh session established with the uai while it was running on the downed NCN worker node will be unresponsive.
-A new ssh session will need to be established once the uai pods has been successfully relocated to another worker NCN.
+   * Any prior ssh session established with the UAI while it was running on the downed NCN worker node will be unresponsive.
+A new ssh session will need to be established once the UAI pods has been successfully relocated to another worker NCN.
-   * Log back into the uai and verify that the WLM (workload manager) batch job is still running and streaming output.
+   * Log back into the UAI and verify that the WLM (workload manager) batch job is still running and streaming output.
 The log file created with the kick-off of the batch job should still be accessible and the `squeue` command can be used to verify that the job continues to run (for slurm).
 * If the workload manager batch job was launched on a UAN, log back into it and verify that the WLM (workload manager) batch job is still running and streaming output via the log file created with the batch job and/or the `squeue` command (if slurm is used as the WLM).
-* Verify that new WLM jobs can be started on a compute node after the NCN is down (either via a uai or the UAN node).
+* Verify that new WLM jobs can be started on a compute node after the NCN is down (either via a UAI or the UAN node).
 * Look at any pods that, are at this point, in a state other than Running, Completed, Pending, or Terminating:
    ```bash
    ncn# kubectl get pods -o wide -A | grep -Ev "Running|Completed|Pending|Termin"